Lorraine v. Markel American Insurance Co.: Ruling

-Both motions were dismissed without prejudice.
+Both motions were denied without prejudice.

 Opinion

 Because Magistrate Judge Paul W. Grimm found that guidance is needed for counsel to properly admit Electronically Stored Information (ESI) into evidence at trial or for use in summary judgment, he decided to provide broad analysis and guidance in his opinion.
 He summarized that whenever ESI is offered as evidence, either the judge or jury can make a preliminary determination regarding the admissibility of evidence under rule 104(a) or (b) respectively.
 If the jury decides, the Federal Rules of Evidence still apply; however when the judge makes the decision, they do not apply anymore.
 When no preliminary determination is made, five more distinct yet interrelated evidence rules must be considered: